mchada/pcf-knowledge-depot/operations/infrastructure/high-availability/PCF-AZS-UTILIZATION.md

 For PCF jobs deployed as singletons (i.e. only one instance), PCF Ops Manager requires that you select, on a per tile basis, the assigned AZ to host them.
 The result of that is, if your tile deployment contains several singleton jobs, all of the corresponding VMs will be instantiated on the selected AZ only.

-*TBD: add list of PCF jobs and if they are singletons, e.g. File Storage then it will consume a lot of disk*

 ### BOSH Jobs allocation algorithm